skenny24/analytics_fun/README.md

 # analytics_fun
 ## sandbox for playing with various datasets

-### joke database, looking to see which jokes should be paired together
+### joke database, looking to see which jokes score highest when paired together in the same set

 <div style="display: flex; justify-content: space-between;">
   <img src="jokes_heatmap_analysis_fixed.png" alt="more joke database analysis" style="width: 50%;"/>